Walking With Elephants: A Visit To Wildlife SOS In Mathura

 Her preliminary veterinary assessment on arrival at ECCC showed that she was suffering from a condition known as ankylosis in the joints of both her forelimbs, one of which had incurred a fracture during her time in captivity, and that had never been allowed to heal.

 In April 2017, Sita passed away.
-I was glad to have met her and known that she received the love and care she so deserved in her senior years.
+I was glad to have met her and know she received the love and care she deserved in her senior years.

-We also met Rhea, a former circus elephant who was trapped along with Sita and another elephant called Mia, under miserable conditions – a sisterhood strengthened only further by their shared experiences of pain.
+We also met Rhea, a former circus elephant trapped with Sita and another elephant called Mia, under miserable conditions – a sisterhood strengthened by their shared experiences of pain.
 They were reunited at the ECCC in April 2016, and Rhea began her journey to recovery.

-54-year old Rhea was riddled with ailments.
-Her feet were in atrocious conditions, with deep painful cracks running through her swollen soles.
+54-year-old Rhea was riddled with ailments.
+Her feet were in atrocious condition, with deep painful cracks running through her swollen soles.
 Her nails were cracked and her cuticles overgrown, evidence of the neglect she had been subjected to all those years.

 Rhea was reunited with Sita and Mia at the ECCC